End of the Century: Compositions

-End of the Century was described by the band as an album written solely to gain popularity, resulting in more of a pop punk sound.
+End of the Century was described by the band as an album written solely to gain popularity, resulting in more of a punk rock with pop sensibilities.
 Joey failed to contribute to the best of his abilities on the album and recalled: "I think that some of the worst crap I ever wrote went on the album.
 That was me at my worst."
 Johnny also felt that the album was far from the band's prime:

-The album opens with "Do You Remember Rock 'n' Roll Radio?", a throwback to the rock music of the 1950s to late 1960s.
+The album opens with "Do You Remember Rock 'n' Roll Radio?", a throwback to the rock music of the 1950s and 1960s.
 The lyrics name several famous musicians of this era, including Jerry Lee Lewis, John Lennon, and T. Rex, and also cite The Ed Sullivan Show.
 Many instruments that were previously rarely—if ever—used in punk rock were featured in the song's score, including the saxophone and electronic organ.
 The lyrics, written by Joey, applied to all the band, Dee Dee explained.
 They depict his childhood in Germany where he would secretly listen to rock radio stations at night.